Our vision commits us to focusing on each child as a member of God’s family.

 Pupils are encouraged to be independent learners and to make choices within a safe and supportive environment.
 Alongside rules and laws, we promote freedom of choice and the right to respectfully express views and beliefs.
-Pupils are actively encouraged to make choices, through the provision of a safe environment and planned curriculum, and to understand and exercise their rights and personal freedoms safely, for example through our e-Safety teaching.
+Pupils are actively encouraged to make choices, through the provision of a safe environment and planned curriculum, and to understand and exercise their rights and personal freedoms safely, for example through our online safety teaching.

 A focus upon making the right choices is explicit through our assemblies and as a Catholic school our ethos emphasises that we are all precious in the eyes of God.
 Celebration assembly celebrates each child’s achievements and parents may be invited to attend.

-Our year 6 pupil are given additional responsibilities in school and are special friends to our reception children.
+Our Year 6 pupil are given additional responsibilities in school and are special friends to our Reception children.
 They organise liturgies and Act of Worship and are encouraged to be good role models for younger children.
 Pupils are encouraged to understand their personal freedom and are taught how to use these rights to best effect.
 All pupils are keen to support charities, whether local, national or global, and frequently initiate fund raising activities.
 Consideration and care for others is key to our Catholic faith, is evident in the ethos of our school, and is explicitly taught through our Religious Education curriculum and PSHE lessons.

 As part of their PSHE in Year 6, children visit ‘Crucial Crew’ where they are taught how to make the good choices surrounding use of the internet, railways, drugs and alcohol.

 Our school’s ethos and behaviour policy are based on Gospel Values, as we aim to be like Jesus and ‘live, love and learn with the Lord’.
 Collective worship promotes respect for others and the importance of good manners.
 Supported by prayer and meditation, all pupils are taught the importance of self-respect, honest and open communication with others, and fairness and justice.
 Pupils work collaboratively and value the opinions of others.
 Our understanding of British Values links with the teaching of Catholic virtues, including the virtue of respect.